-Welcome to the 2013-2014 school year as Rhodes Middle School begins its fifty-eighth year of serving students and parents.
-As principal of Rhodes Middle School, I'm excited to serve the Rhodes Learning community by ensuring continued improvement of instructional practices, increased student learning, and positive student/parent/teacher relationships.
-Our theme for the 2012-2013 school year is centered on student character.
-We must all, "Watch your thoughts, for they become words.
-Choose your words, for they become actions.
-Study your habits, for they become your character.
-Develop your character, for it becomes your destiny."
+Welcome to the 2014-2015 school year as Rhodes Middle School begins its 60TH year of serving students and parents.
+The Rhodes Middle School learning community is excited to serve students and parents by ensuring continued improvement of instructional practices, increased student learning, and positive student/parent/teacher relationships.
+Our theme for the 2014-2015 school year is YOUR JOURNEY, OUR PASSION!

 History Of Jeremiah Rhodes

 Rhodes Middle School opened in 1954 at a time when Tampico Street was still an unpaved road.
 After much hard work and determination, Rhodes became a Technology Magnet School in 1999 and a Technology Charter School in 2010.
 Now known as Rhodes Technology and Media Internal Charter, students use technology each day in their lessons and classrooms.
 Rhodes is a great place to be and we look forward to working with you and your child.

 Jeremiah Rhodes was THE originator of the junior high school system in Texas.
 He moved to Texas in 1920 and served as superintendent of the San Antonio schools from 1920 to 1925.
 Rhodes pushed successfully for a bond issue in 1922 because San Antonio schools were extremely crowded.
 In 1933 he became the head of the junior high schools division of the Texas State Department of Education.
 We are proud to have our campus named for Jeremiah Rhodes.